crps.distribution.RdMethod to the crps generic function from

 The numeric approximation requires to set up a matrix of dimension

-length(y) * (gridsize + 5)
+length(y) * (gridsize + 5) (or length(y) * (gridsize + 1)) which may be very

-are large.
+memory intensive if length(y) and/or gridsize are large.
 Thus, the data is

-split batches of (approximately) equal size, not larger than batchsize
+split batches of (approximately) equal size, not larger than batchsize.

-Thus, the memory requirement is reduced to batchsize * (gridsize + 5)
+Thus, the memory requirement is reduced to batchsize * (gridsize + 5) in each step.

-Hence, a smaller value of batchsize
+Hence, a smaller value of batchsize will reduce memory footprint but will

 slightly increase computation time.